Loudoun Health Council

 The Loudoun Health Council is working with the Loudoun Lyme Disease Commission to increase awareness of ways Loudoun residents can stay safe from Lyme disease.
 More information is available at www.loudoun.gov/loudountargetslyme.

 Every five years, the Loudoun Health Council conducts a public health needs assessment.
-The most recent assessment was begun in 2013 and the draft assessments are available online for review and public comment.
+The most recent assessment was begun in 2013 and the results are available online.